friedev/unknowable/README.md

 ## How to Play

-In UNKNOWABLE, your goal is gather 5 artifacts before the celestial conjunction in one year (52 weeks).
+In Unknowable, your goal is gather 5 artifacts before the celestial conjunction in one year (52 weeks).

 Every turn, each cultist will contribute toward their task's progress.
 Drag a cultist to a task to reassign them.